Margaret and George Riley Jones House

-Margaret and George Riley Jones House, also known as the Riley-Jones Club, Inc., is a historic home located at Muncie, Delaware County, Indiana.
+Margaret and George Riley Jones House, also known as the Riley-Jones Club, Inc., is a historic home located at Muncie, Indiana.
 It was built in 1901, and is a 2 1/2-story, "L"-plan, Colonial Revival style frame dwelling sheathed in brick.
 It features a gable roof with dormers, arched windows, and full-width front porch with mosaic tile floor.
 It housed a private women's club.
 The club closed in 2003 and the building now houses law offices.

 It was added to the National Register of Historic Places in 1984.